Tips and Home Remedies to Stop Snoring

-Although it’s difficult to stop snoring in its tracks at any given moment, there are some natural ways to help alleviate this problem.
+Although it’s difficult to stop snoring at the drop of a hat, there are some natural ways to help reduce its severity.
 If you find that you snore on a regular basis, it’s a good idea to talk to your doctor and rule out any problems you could be having with your respiratory system.

 Tips to stop snoring

 - Sleep on your side: When you sleep on your back, your tongue and palate fall toward the back of the throat, blocking your airway and causing you to snore.
-If you’re not able to sleep on your side, a few tricks might help, including sleeping with a tennis ball behind you.
+If you have trouble sleeping on your side, a few tricks might help, including sleeping with a tennis ball behind you.
 If you start to roll onto your back, the ball will be uncomfortable enough to return you to your side.

 - Use extra pillows: Try sleeping with additional pillows to make your head higher than the rest of your body.
 This keeps your airway open and prevents snoring.

-- Lose weight: If you’re overweight or obese, it’s important to consider all your options for weight loss if you really want to stop snoring.
-Being overweight causes a lot of health problems and is a major cause of snoring.
+- Lose weight: If you’re overweight or obese, it’s important to consider all the options for weight loss if you really want to stop snoring.
+Being overweight causes a lot of health problems.
+Specifically, it’s a major cause of snoring.